bcaccinolo/game_of_life_ex/README.md

     from (1,1) it returns a matrix 3x3, the environment
 - ✅the Agent can update the board state.
 This should be useless normaly.
 - ✅randomly generate a state
-- 🔥iterate over the state to display the state
+- ✅iterate over the state to display the state
+- 🔥validate the coordinate of the matrix are consistently used.

 # NOTES